-Total options and restricted stock or stock unit awards grants to non-employee directors shall not exceed 8% of total annual option and restricted stock or stock unit awards annual grants to employees and consultants (including grants to executives).
+Total options and restricted stock or stock unit awards grants to non-employee directors shall not exceed 8% of the total annual refresh/merit equity awards granted to employees and consultants (including grants to Named Executive Officers).
 If the above grants to the non-employee directors set forth in the director compensation program would otherwise exceed such limit, then all non-employee director grants shall automatically be adjusted down by an equal percentage to comply with this limitation.
+Due to this limitation, in May 2013, the annual equity awards to non-employee directors were automatically adjusted down from the amounts set forth in the director compensation program by 292 restricted stock units for the Chairman of the Board of Directors and 126 restricted stock units for each other non-employee director.
+The resulting total awards to our non-employee directors in 2013 were: 17,208 restricted stock units for the Chairman of the Board of Directors and 7,374 restricted stock units for each other non-employee director.

-Our non-employee directors received the following compensation during the fiscal year ended December 31, 2012:
+Our non-employee directors received the following compensation during the fiscal year ended December 31, 2013: